I have perused the most popular dating books for women available.

 Outside the “best of” list, but still books with some wonderful information and advice:

-- The Power of The Pussy: a bit more focused on the friction and sexual conflict between men and women.
-But good on tackling the basics and exhorting women to date more and give more men a chance.
+- The Power of The Pussy: a bit more focused on the friction and sexual conflict between men and women than on pure dating strategies.
+But good on tackling the basics and thumbs up for exhorting women to date more and give more men a chance rather than complaining and rejecting all men off the cuff.

-- Why Men Love Bitches: this one is the equivalent of “No More Mr Nice Guy“, and it’s a good read for women who are too nice.
-Just don’t make the mistake of going to the opposite end and becoming too abrasive
+- Why Men Love Bitches: this one is the female equivalent of “No More Mr. Nice Guy“, and it’s a good read for women who are too nice.
+Just don’t make the mistake of going to the opposite end and becoming too abrasive, because that doesn’t work.
+Also watch out for the feminist undertones, because feminism can give you power outside of dating, but not so much dating power

-- Fuck Him: takes some leaves out of the above books, but with a more collaborative frame which I think is far more helpful to date well and start good relationships.
+- Fuck Him: takes some leaves out of the above two books, but with a more collaborative frame which I think is far more helpful to both date well, and start good relationships

 - Get the Guy: this book takes a lot of male dating advice and repackages it for women.
-Sometimes, that doens’t work too well.
+Sometimes, that doesn’t work too well.
 But some other times, that’s exactly what women need to do more.
-Such as: they could take a more active approach to their datine lives.
+Starting from the mindset of taking a more active approach to their dating lives